 In November, Franco's home town of El Ferrol in Galicia strips him of his titles of honorary major and favourite son.
 Later, Franco's heirs are ordered to open his summer estate to the public.

 At the end of December the descendants of those who left Spain during the Civil War and Franco's regime are given the right to apply for Spanish citizenship.

-Comment: Opinions tend to polarise when it comes to Franco and the Spanish Civil War.
-Creative geniuses like Hemingway and Picasso have ensured that the war remains, in the minds of many, as one of the most romantic yet tragic conflicts of the 20th Century, especially among those whose political beliefs tend to lean to the left.
+Opinions tend to polarise when it comes to Franco and the Spanish Civil War.
+Creative geniuses like Hemingway and Picasso have ensured that the war is seen by many as one of the most tragic yet romantic conflicts of the 20th Century, especially among those whose political beliefs lean to the left.
 From this perspective Franco can take on the bearing of a monster.

 Another view sees Franco as the saviour of a nation, sparing it from a communist takeover and the political inflexibility that would doom the Soviet Union and its Eastern Block satellites.